timwhite0/smcdet/README.md

-# Probabilistic object detection with sequential Monte Carlo
+# SMC for probabilistic object detection

+Distinguishing and characterizing objects in images with sequential Monte Carlo samplers.